yostane/Short-and-Swift/readme.md

 # Short and Swift samples

-This reppository contains the source code used in short and swift series
+This reppository contains the source code used in the [short and swift video series](https://www.youtube.com/watch?v=2CwybH2rWZ4&list=PLPuaqQB3lRflZysa-IPMArT0q_LTxXQ2z)

 ## How to run on windows